Natsulus/Log-and-Notifier-Bot/README.md

 - You can use the same email and password for the account that matches the discordId, however notifications will not work if you do so.
 - The website will be available at `localhost:5000`, unless you change the port of course.
+- You will need to restart the bot when updating configurations.